 - 1. Name of business/facility. - 2.
 Name, address, telephone numbers and email (if applicable) of the manager(s) of the tenant. - 3.
 Name, address, telephone numbers and email (if applicable) of the building owner (if different than tenant). - 4.
 Main occupancy classification of building. - 5.
-Total square footage of occupancy (all floors, levels, mezzanines, etc) and number of occupied floors above- and below-grade. - 6.
+Total square footage of occupancy (all floors, levels, mezzanines, etc.) and number of occupied floors above- and below-grade. - 6.
 Identification and assignment of personnel who can be contacted for further information or explanation of duties under the plan. - 7.
 Emergency contact information for key operational personnel and building owner's agent.

-Written Plan (An Apartment Safety Evacuation Plan template is available at westmetrofire.org)
+Written Plan (An Emergency Operations Plan template is available at westmetrofire.org)

-The written portion of the fire safety and evacuation plan includes information regarding reporting fires/emergencies and occupant notification; evacuation and accountability of the evacuees; emergency response and crowd management; and occupancy hazards.
-Each subsection has specific information that is required by code to be included in the plan.
+The written plan includes information regarding reporting fires/emergencies and occupant notification; evacuation and accountability of the evacuees; emergency response and crowd managements; and occupancy hazards.